The Best Dive Watches For Luxury Watch Enthusiasts

 Featuring a glass box style crystal and fine bezel, the combination of brushing and polishing is perfect for all manner of wearers, whether or not you are wanting a sport or dressy allure.
 The style celebration is big on the case, but the heat of the party is really on the dial!

 The Polaris Date Dial is made up of a fantastic sunray finish decoration as well as a grained design.
 While the dial is stupendous on its own with just this aesthetic, JLC goes one step further with 36 layers of lacquer applied to feel out the fantastic green gradient of the dial.
-They then give a fantastic polish to give the dial a shine that cannot be contended with.

 While this is a really tasty dial in terms of style, we note that the dial is exceptionally legible, without negating the aesthetic.
 Mixing opaline, grained and sunrayed surfaces, every aspect of the dial is visible.
-Undergoing a healthy dose of Super-Luminova on the white teeth hour markers and Arabic numerals at 12, 6 and 9 o’clock, a date aperture is also notable at 3 o’clock.

-Following on from the design features of the original 1968 Memovox Polaris, this edition features a rotating inner bezel that is navigated through the crown at 2 o’clock, allowing the user to measure offsets or countdowns.
 Powered by the brand new Calibre 899, the watches offer a great 28,800VpH and a strong power reserve of 70 hours.
 We particularly enjoy the sapphire caseback that allows us to see into the open worked rotor with circular graining and Côtes de Genève finishing.

 Looking good has never been so easy with a 200 metre dive watch with astounding design elements.
 We do recommend a green suit shirt or a black suit if you want to keep things sharp.

-29. Rolex Sea-Dweller 126603
+33. Rolex Sea-Dweller 126603

 The Rolex Sea-Dweller 126603 comes in at 43mm and continues on the great reputation of the fantastic Sea-Dweller

-Source - Brand’s Site
+Source - Rolex

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch